Telemus Capital LLC Sells 1,139 Shares of Chevron Co. (NYSE:CVX)

+Chevron (NYSE:CVX – Get Rating) last released its quarterly earnings data on Friday, April 29th.
+The oil and gas company reported $3.36 EPS for the quarter, missing analysts’ consensus estimates of $3.44 by ($0.08).
+Chevron had a net margin of 11.10% and a return on equity of 14.66%.
+The firm had revenue of $54.37 billion during the quarter, compared to the consensus estimate of $54.96 billion.
+During the same quarter in the prior year, the company earned $0.90 EPS.
+Chevron’s quarterly revenue was up 69.8% on a year-over-year basis.
+On average, equities research analysts expect that Chevron Co. will post 17.5 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
-Stockholders of record on Thursday, May 19th were given a dividend of $1.42 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, June 10th.
+Investors of record on Thursday, May 19th were given a $1.42 dividend.
 This represents a $5.68 dividend on an annualized basis and a dividend yield of 3.83%.
-The ex-dividend date of this dividend was Wednesday, May 18th.
-Chevron’s dividend payout ratio is presently 53.38%.
+The ex-dividend date was Wednesday, May 18th.
+Chevron’s dividend payout ratio is currently 53.38%.

-In related news, Director Enrique Hernandez, Jr. sold 5,805 shares of the business’s stock in a transaction that occurred on Tuesday, May 3rd.
-The stock was sold at an average price of $160.00, for a total transaction of $928,800.00.
-Following the completion of the sale, the director now owns 22,978 shares in the company, valued at $3,676,480.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, Director Wanda M. Austin sold 12,039 shares of the business’s stock in a transaction that occurred on Friday, May 27th.
-The stock was sold at an average price of $177.29, for a total value of $2,134,394.31.
-Following the sale, the director now owns 3,543 shares of the company’s stock, valued at approximately $628,138.47.
-The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 561,726 shares of company stock valued at $94,057,396.
-Corporate insiders own 0.32% of the company’s stock.

-Several research firms have recently commented on CVX.
-Raymond James lifted their price target on Chevron from $173.00 to $191.00 and gave the stock an “outperform” rating in a report on Monday, April 18th.
-Cowen raised their price objective on Chevron from $165.00 to $179.00 and gave the stock an “outperform” rating in a research report on Tuesday, June 7th.
-Royal Bank of Canada downgraded Chevron from an “outperform” rating to a “sector perform” rating and raised their price objective for the stock from $160.00 to $165.00 in a research report on Thursday, April 21st.
-The Goldman Sachs Group raised their price objective on Chevron from $160.00 to $181.00 and gave the stock a “neutral” rating in a research report on Wednesday, June 8th.
-Finally, Citigroup raised their price objective on Chevron from $160.00 to $170.00 and gave the stock a “neutral” rating in a research report on Thursday, May 19th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating and fifteen have issued a buy rating to the stock.
-According to MarketBeat.com, Chevron currently has a consensus rating of “Buy” and an average price target of $170.48.

 Chevron Corporation, through its subsidiaries, engages in integrated energy and chemicals operations worldwide.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, production, and transportation of crude oil and natural gas; processing, liquefaction, transportation, and regasification associated with liquefied natural gas; transportation of crude oil through pipelines; and transportation, storage, and marketing of natural gas, as well as operates a gas-to-liquids plant.